joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 This updates the Kubernetes `GameServer` record to the `Ready` state, and poulates the public IP address and connection port.

-The preferred pattern is to call `Shutdown()` once a game has completed, and allow your defined 'fleet' and 'fleetAutoScaler' resources to start a new `GameServer` as necessary, which allows Agones to enforce the [scheduling policy]{{< ref "/docs/Advanced/scheduling-and-autoscaling.md" >}} you've selected.
+The preferred pattern is to call `Shutdown()` once a game has completed, and allow your defined 'fleet' and 'fleetAutoScaler' resources to start a new `GameServer` as necessary, which allows Agones to enforce the [scheduling policy]({{% ref "/docs/Advanced/scheduling-and-autoscaling.md" %}}) you've selected.
-This SDK call can also [change an `Allocated` `GameServer` back to the `Ready` state to be available for allocation again]{{< ref "/docs/Integration Patterns/reusing-gameservers.md" >}}, if this is a better fit for your usage pattern.
+This SDK call can also [change an `Allocated` `GameServer` back to the `Ready` state to be available for allocation again]({{% ref "/docs/Integration Patterns/reusing-gameservers.md" %}}), if this is a better fit for your usage pattern.

 #### Health()
 This sends a heartbeat to the SDK to designate that the `GameServer` is alive and